You want smart political talk without the meltdowns?

 Well, it does feel good.

-People are excited, uh, motivated.
+People are excited, motivated.

-Thank you for your support throughout this campaign, God bless you, and put the advice off the air because it's coming in valuable, and especially now.
+God bless you and for the advice off the air because it's coming in valuable, and especially now.

-And how do you get them to vote the way their conscience tells them to, which is uh go Republican?
+And how do you get them to vote the way their conscience tells them to, which is go Republican?

 I think it's happening.